Otoplasty / Ear Correction Surgery

 Infection: It is important to take the prescribed antibiotics following the surgery to prevent infection.

-Asymmetry: No surgery can predict perfect symmetry and indeed no person is perfectly symmetrical but the improvement in proportion and shape makes most patients, young and old, delighted with the results.
+Asymmetry: No surgery can predict perfect symmetry and indeed no person is perfectly symmetrical but every effort is made to provide an improvement in proportion and shape.

-Loosening of or tearing through of the sutures, which can cause the ear to return to its original position.
+Loosening of, or tearing through of the sutures in the cartilage can cause the ear to return to its original position.
+Patient aftercare of their ears is of utmost importance for optimal results.

 General Risks of Surgery